tomciosegal/nutri-store/README.md

         - python3 manage.py test
     - to run test in desired app write command in CLI:
         - coverage run --source=name of app manage.py test
-    - to check coverage write this commandin CLI:
+    - to check coverage write this command in CLI:
-        - covearge report
+        - coverage report
     - to check what tests are missing and display it in html view write command in CLI:
         - coverage html